CAC 40 Index France

 Since 2000 it has been operated by Euronext; a huge stock exchange operator also responsible for the benchmark indices of Amsterdam, Brussels, Dublin and Lisbon.
 It operates from 09:00 to 17:35 on trading days, with values calculated every 15 seconds.

-The CAC-40 represents the 40 largest French, or qualifying, companies according to free float adjusted market capitalisation (more on this later) and its make-up is reviewed quarterly.
+The CAC-40 represents the 40 largest French, or qualifying, companies according to free float adjusted market capitalization (more on this later) and its make-up is reviewed quarterly.

 The CAC-40 is the head of a larger family of French market indices.
 Below it is the CAC Next 20, which represents the next 20 largest French companies by market cap.